 Territory/Home Range: Ranging depends on habitat type.
 Males generally have larger ranges cf. females.
 Boars range likely to overlap with several female sounders.
 Males can range 0.5-7 sq-mi, while sows generally range over <3 sq-mi.
 Largely sedentary in stable environments.

 Diet & Feeding: Primarily herbivorous (~90% diet) taking variety of plant material including herbs, roots, bulbs, shoots, tubers, broadleaved grasses (esp.
 Cynodon and Carex spp.), seeds (esp. acorns, beechnuts, chestnuts and pine nuts) and fruit.
 May forage selectively on germinating seeds and oak/beech saplings and, in late winter/early spring, target highly digestible protein-rich roots of these species.
 Consume significant quantities of potatoes, grain, sugar beet and other crops in Poland.
 Will take invertebrates, carrion, small mammals (e.g. mice and dormice), nestlings, small birds and eggs opportunistically.
-Some evidence they may predate deer fawns.
+Indeed, experiments on artificial nests in the Mediterranean in 2020 found boar predated 36%, with higest depredation during spring, and suggests they may be a significant threat to ground-nesting species.
+Annecdotal evidence of predation of deer fawns/kids.

 Senses: Eyesight appears poor and dominated by blue spectrum.
 Hearing range 42 Hz to 40 kHz.
 Acute sense of smell, with olfactory bulb more sensitive in humid vs. dry air.